exercism/website-copy/tracks/java/exercises/twofer/mentoring.md

 ### Common suggestions

 - Use String#format for ` "One for " + name + ", one for me."`.
-To highlight that the method method performs string interpolation.
+To highlight that the method performs string interpolation.
 - Use Optional for optional arguments
 - Use Objects#toString for defaults